munificent/craftinginterpreters/book/hash-tables.md

 somehow and then mix the resulting bits around some.

 What it means to "munge" and "mix" can get pretty sophisticated.
-Ultimately, though, the basic goal is *unformity* -- we want the resulting hash values to be as widely scattered around the numeric range as possible to avoid collisions and clustering.
+Ultimately, though, the basic goal is *uniformity* -- we want the resulting hash values to be as widely scattered around the numeric range as possible to avoid collisions and clustering.

 ### Inserting entries